listx/listx_blog/post/2014-09-22-parking-lot-problem.md

 Imagine an infinite parking lot, where each parking space is given a natural number, starting with 0, 1, 2, 3, ... to infinity.
 The entire lot is a single row of spaces --- so that space `0` is the one closest to the entrance.
-There are a finite number of cars parked in the lot in it at random, as people come and go as they wish.
+There are a finite number of cars randomly parked in the lot, as people come and go as they wish.
 A new car has just arrived outside the lot, and the driver asks you, *"Where is the closest open parking space?"*

 The only information you have is the *taken* spaces list (`T`), which lists all the occupied parking spaces.